Jeytas/RuXt/README.md

 ### Extract / Decompress
 In order to decompress a file, simple type the following `xt -e FILENAME`.
 This will extract all the contents of the archive into your current working directory (currently supported file formats are tar, zip, rar and 7z for decompression).
-If you want to extract the file into a specific folder, you can use the `d` flag as follows:
+If you want to extract the file into a specific folder, you can use the `-d` flag as follows:
 `xt -e FILENAME -d FOLDER`

 ### Compress